patrickaod/Little-Origami/README.md

 | [FontAwesome](https://fontawesome.com/icons/x-twitter?f=brands&s=solid) | entire site | images | social media icons |
 | [Shields.io](https://shields.io/) | README | images | shields |
 | [BannerMaker](https://banner.godori.dev/) | README | images | banner |

+#### Missing Links

+Some of media links direct to the main site of where the website were found.
+This is due to not having all of them being saved for whatever reason, and all attempts to find them again failed.
+Moving forward, I'll make it a priority to save all media whether it is used or not.

 ### Acknowledgements